 As indicated by the MQ research, "there are indications that ADHD and autism share some attentional features such as hyperfocus (e.g., Grotewiel et al., 2022), which is Conceptually very similar to the monotropic “attention tunnel” – namely the absorbing experience of focused attention, often to the exclusion of all else.
 It may be that monotropic attention is not only captured endogenously by individuals’ special interests but also exogenously by highly salient environmental stimuli - as has been observed in autistic children (Amso et al., 2014)".
 A research paper by Hanna Bertilsdotter Rosqvist and others entitled, Intensity and Variable Attention: Counter Narrating ADHD, from ADHD Deficits to ADHD Difference, The British Journal of Social Work, (2023) highlights both the positives (as shared in my online project Monotropism and Experiences of being Monotropic) and also some of the more challenging aspects of what they describe as 'intense and variable attention' for ADHDers.
 They report, "Our findings reveal the intensity and variable attention as sources of happiness, playfulness, creativity and recreation, as well as exhausting, limiting and subjected to feelings of shame and guilt, and even fear.".

 I have personally taken the MQ several times now, each time with a slightly different score, but all within an average difference of around 0.1- 0.2.
 This indicates that a person's monotropic state is fluid, just like their sensory profile.
-This fluidity of autistic-being is described in my article Autism is fluid.
+The fluidity and fluctuating needs of autistic people is described in more detail my article Autism is fluid.
 We are all in a constant state of flux, and this needs to be considered when analysing questionnaires and managing your own life or supporting others.
 What works one time may not work the next.
 What you can successfully achieve with ease one day may feel near impossible another time.
 This means that if people are taking the MQ and are stressed, feeling they are in burnout or experiencing other mental health issues, it could impact the scores of the MQ.
 Monotropism and Burnout

-Being monotropic can make daily life feel demanding and impact mental health.
-If you are using so much energy on a single task, it can feel like you need to constantly weigh up and balance your energy resources throughout the day to manage other tasks /channels of attention.
+Being monotropic can make daily life feel intense and impact mental health.
+If you are using so much of your energy resources on a single task, it can feel like you need to constantly weigh up and balance your capcity resources throughout the day to manage other tasks /channels of attention.
 If you are highly monotropic, life may feel even more intense as you become fully immersed in your attention tunnels/various tasks/sensory experiences and your entire bodymind energy flow is engaged.
-Moving in and out of channels of attention can feel challenging, each time costing more energy.
+Moving in and out of channels of attention can feel challenging, each time costing more energy, which without effective ways to recharge and regulate could lead to burnout.
 It is a privilege being able to work in the field of your particular special interest and to have a safe space and time at home to engage in monotropic flow when needed to rest and recharge.
 Having such privilege along with gaining a deeper knowledge of your own monotropic/ autistic /adhd identity could really help support better mentalhealh.
 The effects of juggling other demands from work and family, the effects of masking and the impact of other factors of intersectionality (disability/race/gender/class and other co-occurring physical and mental health issues a person may have) could all really impact on the outcome of the monotropism questionnaire and how much being monotropic affects a person at any given time.
-If you are in burnout, you are in survival mode; you will likely need to use more energy to meet your basic authentic needs to get through the day; you may not have enough energy left to mask consciously or even subconsciously.
-When taking the questionnaire, the current state of a person's mental health will impact the results.
-If you need to hyperfocus and preserve energy, it may feel like you only have your 'core' autistic/ADHD self left, what I would call the survival self.
-It would be interesting to have research to see if the survival self i.e.. a person in autistic /ADHD burnout would have higher monotopic scores than when not in burnout, a way of measuring an individual's personal 'baseline'.
+It would be interesting to have research to see if a person in burnout would have higher monotopic scores than when not in burnout, we would likely need to find a way of measuring an individual's personal 'baseline'.
 Using the 8-Factor MQ Model, it would be interesting to know how scores differ for a person experiencing burnout or a mental health crisis.
 Scores could be higher when experiencing a mental health crisis.
-They may be trying to 'hang on' and clutching onto routines, consistency and hyperfocus.
+People may be trying to 'hang on' and clutching onto routines, consistency and hyperfocus.
 Equally, some people may not have enough energy left to engage in their monotropic interests and flow state, and their score could be even lower, such as when experiencing severe autistic burnout and catatonia as described by Dr A Shah (2019).
 It would be interesting to have a study to explore the following:-

-Further research in this area would enable those struggling with burnout to understand their needs.
-It would also support friends/ families and professionals to have a deeper understanding of managing the day in flow states as described by Jamie Knight on '1800 seconds of Autism' BBC Podcast with Wenn Lawson ( March 2023).
-This is also explained in their blog "Applying Monotropism" where they talk about the importance of planning your day around "tunnels not tasks" (Jamie & Lion @spacedoutsmiles 2022).
+Further research into monotropism could enable those struggling with burnout to understand their needs better.
+It would also support friends/ families and professionals to have a deeper understanding of how to manage the day by seeing it in terms of capacity and in flow states as described by Jamie Knight on '1800 seconds of Autism' BBC Podcast with Wenn Lawson ( March 2023).
+The concept of managing your day through 'flowy attention tunnels' is also explained in their blog "Applying Monotropism" where they talk about the importance of planning your day around "tunnels not tasks" (Jamie & Lion @spacedoutsmiles 2022).
 The results from the Monotropism Questionnaire could help validate people's feelings.
-Knowing they have a monotropic mind could help people give themselves permission to recharge by engaging in their monotropic interests.
-This would enable them to enter a restorative 'flow' state to reduce and help prevent burnout and mental health crises.
+Knowing they have a monotropic mind could provide a deeper understanding of inner needs and the value of allowing them time to recharge by engaging in their monotropic interests, rest and recharge time is likely to be very different for monotorpic peoole compared to those who are polytropic.
+Adding in more demands and more actvities, even those that are thought to be helpful for some such as yoga, going out with friends or talking therapy is likely to be more draining and use more of the already scare attention resources a person has (unless these actvities are their own personal interest!).
+By engaging in interests, in safe low demand environments could help monotropic people to enter a restorative 'flow' state which could greatly reduce the likely hood of burnout and also help with the prevention of future burnouts and a potential mental health crisis.

-A fantastic source of information about monotropism is available on the website run by Fergus Murray: Monotropism Stimpunks also has a great collection of writing about monotropism available here: Monotropism - Stimpunks Foundation *This article reflects my own personal thoughts and opinions.
-I am writing as a late-diagnosed autistic person, a resigned primary teacher, a parent and an active member of the online neurodivergent community.* *** Please seek professional advice if you need support or have mental health concerns.***
+A fantastic source of information about all things monotropism related is available on the website run by Fergus Murray, this is updated regularly and also houses the archives of Dinah Murray: Monotropism Stimpunks also has a great collection of writing about monotropism available here: Monotropism - Stimpunks Foundation *This article reflects my own personal thoughts and opinions.
+I am late-diagnosed autistic, a resigned primary teacher (primary SEN settings in UK) and also a parent to two neurodivergent children.
+My thoughts are also influenced by my engagement within the online neurodivergent community.* *** Please seek professional advice if you need support or have mental health concerns.***

 I am honoured to now be an affiliate for The Autistic Advocate, Kieran Rose.
 You may be interested in the courses below which will explore autism, masking, autistic identity, burnout and monotropism in more detail.